Rachael Fonotia, Chairperson, Helen Gatonyi

 email@example.com – 027 562 3386

-My name is Ethan and I am involved in the Transition to Adulthood Programme which allows me to help young people develop into independent individuals.
-This involves working with our youth to develop life skills and gain the basic and necessary skills to move into a healthy and well balanced independent lifestyle as they prepare to move out of the Oranga Tamariki system and beyond, thus supporting them towards a life of substance.
+Kia ora whanau!
+On the Transition to Adulthood Program I work with young people to help them develop their independence in preparation for moving into independent lifestyles.
+This involves working with our youth to develop life skills and other meaningful skills big and small to move into a healthy and well balanced independent lifestyle as they prepare to move out of the Oranga Tamariki system and beyond, thus supporting them towards a life of substance.
+I am also passionate about exercise and active living so encourage those I work with to be active and involved in creating a healthy lifestyle as well as an independent one.

 firstname.lastname@example.org – 027 562 6293